KarlEilebrecht/patterns-kompakt-code/README.md

 # Patterns Kompakt Source Code

-This repository contains executable examples to illustrate and demonstrate patterns described in our book _[Patterns Kompakt - Entwurfsmuster für effektive Softwareentwicklung, Verlag Springer Vieweg, 2019](https://www.springer.com/de/book/9783662579367)_.
+This repository contains executable examples to illustrate and demonstrate patterns described in our book _[Patterns Kompakt - Entwurfsmuster für effektive Softwareentwicklung, Verlag Springer Vieweg, Februar 2024](https://link.springer.com/book/9783658432331)_.

 Information in German and a quick start project download can be found at the book's website [patterns-kompakt.de](http://patterns-kompakt.de).